PerfectlySoft/Perfect-MySQL/README.md

 ## Linux Build Notes

-Ensure that you have installed mysql-client.
+Ensure that you have installed libmysqlclient-dev.

 ```
-sudo apt-get install mysql-client
+sudo apt-get install libmysqlclient-dev
 ```

 ## Building